 An application for professional indemnity insurance is normally made with the completion of a proposal form.
 This requires the full disclosure of all 'material information' which may also include information not mentioned within the question set of the proposal form.

-...whether or not the Insurer asks for the specific information.
-Please read this document carefully as any failure to disclose material information to your insurers may adversely affect the performance of the insurance contract.
+Please read this document carefully as a failure to disclose all material information to an insurer can adversely affect the performance of the insurance contract.

-When providing information or completing a proposal form the insured should take care that the details provided are complete and accurate.
-The insured should note that their duty of disclosure is not only confined to the questions listed in the form.
+So when providing information or completing a proposal form, the insured must take care that the details provided are complete and accurate.
+They must note that their duty of disclosure is not only confined to the questions listed in the form.
 All material facts should be disclosed to insurers regardless of whether the insurer has asked for it.

 - When the insured wishes to vary terms of the original insurance contract so the insurer takes on additional risk.